kesiev/rewtro/README.md

 *Q: I want to make a Rewtro game too!*

-A: Ok!
-You need an Apache server with PHP support and writing access to the `carts/` directory.
-You'll probably need a manual and I'm working on it: you can read a work in progress version [here](manual/README.md).
-If you prefer to learn from the code have a look to the JSON files into the `carts/` directory (I suggest you to start with `K-005-sdong.json` which is a self-contained mini-Pong clone) and get inspired.
+A: Have a look to the developer [manual](manual/README.md) to learn how to setup your development environment and start developing!

 *Q: Which browser I can use for running Rewtro games?*